openlab-at-city-tech/openlab/wp-content/plugins/blog2social/readme.txt

 **#10 There is much more to discover** – Try Blog2Social to check out all the features

 Use the **Bitly, Rebrandly or Sniply shortener** to track the performance of your links.
-Schedule **Retweets and Threads for Twitter.** Discover many more features:
+Schedule **Retweets and Threads for X.** Discover many more features:
 **Download Blog2Social and [start your free 30-day-Premium-trial](https://www.blog2social.com/en/plugin/wordpress/premium-trial/ "Start your free Blog2Social Premium Trial")**